 Thank you for your comments and opinions on this.

 Il 21/06/2016 08:48, John Dann ha scritto:

 Dear members of

 Office of the European Union (comments also sent

 (comments also sent individually)

-in national legal systems, is very complex and does
+national legal systems, is very complex and does not

-Journals, Legal Gazettes or legal databases in the
+Legal Gazettes or legal databases in the way they

-fully support the comments of the Office of
+support the comments of the Office of Publications of

 LE GOUVERNEMENT DU GRAND-DUCHÉ DE LUXEMBOURG